ietf-gitwg/ietf-gitwg.github.io/index.md

 title: IETF Git and GitHub Tutorial
 ---

+# Disclaimer

+This page is work-in-progress.
+Please [see the document's repository](https://github.com/ietf-gitwg/ietf-gitwg.github.io) and [file an issue](https://github.com/ietf-gitwg/ietf-gitwg.github.io/issues/new) or submit a Pull Request with any suggestions for improvement!

 # Introduction

 GitHub and similar version control systems used for developing IETF Internet Drafts and managing Working Group process in a transparent fashion can be highly effective.
 GitHub in particular enables several different modes of interaction for Working Groups and its participants, as discussed in the [Using GitHub draft](https://ietf-gitwg.github.io/using-github/draft-ietf-git-using-github.html).
 However, using these systems without any prior experience may be challenging.